 - Assess the social, political, and cultural influences of rhetoric

-WRIT 5750 - Transmedia Theory and Production
+WRIT 5750 - Transmedia Theory and Production (3 credits)

 This course offers an advanced study of transmedia theory and production, including design, delivery, and dissemination of compositional structures, and composer and consumer participatory behaviors across multiple media sites.